jscherff/cmdbc/README.md

 * **`ErrorLog`** is the name of the file where **CMDBc** records errors.
 * **`Legacy`** is the name of the file where **CMDBc** writes the legacy inventory report.

+##### Logging Settings
-**Logging Settings** --- granular logging options for the system, change, and error log.
+Granular logging options for the system, change, and error log.
 ```json
 "Logging": {
     "System": {